96 Household Vinegar Uses You Never Knew About

 Get Rid of Water Rings on Furniture

 If your family is too lazy to use coasters, you might end up with white rings dotting the coffee table.
-To remove marks left by wet glasses on wood furniture, mix equal parts vinegar and olive oil and apply it with a soft cloth while moving with the wood grain.
+To remove water stains from wood, mix equal parts vinegar and olive oil and apply it with a soft cloth while moving with the wood grain.
 Use another clean, soft cloth to shine it up.
+To remove water stains from wood tables, try this genius hack.
 To get white water rings off leather furniture, dab them with a sponge soaked in full-strength white vinegar.
-These ideas work magnificently to get rid for water stains on wood furniture as well.

 Restore Your Rugs